Student Services on the NMSU Las Cruces (Main) Campus

 To qualify for the program, the applicant must be a first-generation college student (neither of whose parents received a four-year baccalaureate degree), meet income guidelines set by the US Department of Education, demonstrate an academic need, or have a learning or physical disability.
 Admission to the TRIO Student Support Services program is highly competitive with only 350 slots available for eligible students.
-Students should apply early in Hardman Hall, room 210, on the NMSU Las Cruces Campus.
+Students should apply early in the Hardman Jacobs Undergraduate Learning Center, room 128, on the NMSU Las Cruces Campus.
 Visit the TRIO web site at http://ssc.nmsu.edu/trio-student-support-services/, or call (575) 646-3136.

 NMSU Campus Dining